dilbernd/idea-productivity/talk.md

 ---

-# Refactoring, Keyboard

-## So, So Many Things…A Few Notes:
+# Refactoring: So, so much too much to cover

 - Probably most used is rename (⇧[F6]): highly consistent!
   - Also works for files, change lists, packages…
 - Extract variable, field, method, constant… *loves* expand selection
-- Underused: Change Signature
+- Underused: Change Signature (:apple:: ⌘[F6] // :penguin:&:door:: Ctrl + [F6])
-:apple: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ⌘[F6]
-:penguin:/:door:  &nbsp;&nbsp;&nbsp;&nbsp; ⌃[F6]
   - also very consistent!
 Works e.g. for DB Tables Schema

 ---

 # Analyze!

-## Check the Available Inspections

-## Can Include Some External Tools!

-## A Lot Support Quick Fixes

-## Underused: Fix all in File!

-## Underused: “Disable Inspection for …”
+- Check out what’s available available inspections
+  - Can integrate some external tools!
+  - A lot support quick fixes; underused: “fix all … in file”

-- Sometimes “fixing” an inspection results in worse code!
+- When “fixing” a warning results in worse code, just disable the occurrence!
-- Just disable it!
-  - Depending on situation with comment, append reasoning
+  - Depending on situation “with comment” + append reasoning
   - Really important to stay at 0 warnings: “Broken window code policing”

 ---